Camp Kupugani History

 The camp was named White Eagle, in honor of the old White Eagle Mill.
 Built in 1837 and located on what is now camp property, the mill was a significant source of the region’s livelihood.
 Exactly how the mill came to be named White Eagle is unknown.
 One legend is that a rare white eagle was seen in the area when the mill was founded.
 Indeed, on warm days, a strong upward thermal wall of air rises from the Leaf River Valley.
 Soaring birds ride along this updraft and there are regular eagle sightings.
 Today, a large hawk controls the area.
 As it soars over camp, its white underside brings to mind the old White Eagle legend.

 Camp Kupugani continues to honor the region’s history, with the mill wheel in our dining hall forming the base of the fireplace.
 Even back when the mill wheel made its initial appearance at camp in 1951, the commitment to teaching quality character development, appreciation of nature’s beauty, and the development of valuable relationships was strong.
-For over six decades since then, Camp White Eagle has brought children together to celebrate nature, one another, and themselves.
+For almost seven decades since then, the camp has brought children together to celebrate nature, one another, and themselves.
 It is in this spirit that we look forward to our next seven decades!

 “We are for difference; for respecting difference, for allowing difference, for encouraging difference, until difference no longer makes a difference.” – Johnetta Cole (former President of Spelman College)